Psygnosis: Sale to Sony and expansion

 The Stroud studio was opened in November 1993 in order to attract disgruntled MicroProse employees.
 Staff grew from initially about 50 to about 70 in 1997.
-Among the titles created at Stroud are Overboard! and G-Police.
+Among the titles created at Stroud are Assault Rigs, Overboard!, the PlayStation version of Darkstalkers: The Night Warriors, Nations Fighter Command, and G-Police and its sequel G-Police: Weapons of Justice.
 The Wheelhouse—its publishing name—was closed in 2000 as part of the Sony Computer Entertainment takeover of Psygnosis.
 Some members joined Bristol-based Rage Software, but faced a similar demise a number of years later.